neoforged/Documentation/versioned_docs/version-1.20.4/resources/server/recipes/incode.md

 Brewing Recipes
 ---------------

 Brewing is one of the few recipes that still exist in code.
 Brewing recipes are added as part of a bootstrap within `PotionBrewing` for their containers, container recipes, and potion mixes.
-To expand upon the existing system, Forge allows brewing recipes to be added by calling `BrewingRecipeRegistry#addRecipe` in `FMLCommonSetupEvent`.
+To expand upon the existing system, NeoForge allows brewing recipes to be added by calling `BrewingRecipeRegistry#addRecipe` in `FMLCommonSetupEvent`.

 :::caution
 `BrewingRecipeRegistry#addRecipe` must be called within the synchronous work queue via `#enqueueWork` as the method is not thread-safe.